Frost-Bite/Content-Management-Tools/bulk-gpt-translation/README.md

 # Bulk GPT translation
 This script is designed to take input from an excel file, translate the content of a specific column using OpenAI's GPT API, and write the translated content to excel file.
+Html layout, images and shortcodes are not sent for translation and will be carefully returned to the final result.

 ## Installation
 To install the necessary dependencies, run the following command: